LandingHeart/fullstack-instagram-clone/README.md

 git push origin featureName

 ```
-Please follow this if you want to contribute.
+Please follow this if you want to contribute and become a collaborator.
 [github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

 Get recent updates to main branch